LaserQueue/LaserQueue/plugins/plugins.md

 `hideFromClient` is a list of tags to be added to the blacklist in `QueueObject.serialize`.
 ### Required tags
 `requiredTags` is a dict of tags required for QueueObjects.
 Merged under the existing.
+### Auth-requiring actions
+`requiresAuth` is a list of names of commands that require auth.

 ## SocketCommand
 SocketCommand accepts these arguments: